helauren42/MyCppLib/Printer/README.md

 # Printer.hpp

-This is guide was not updated function names have changed, now use Out::stdOut, Out::stdErr, Out::fout, and Out::setFoutFile.
+This is guide was not updated function names have changed, now use Out::stdOut, Out::stdErr, Out::Fout, and Out::setFoutFile.
 You may use "using namespace Out".

 ## Usage